Inspecting Your Roof for Winter Damage

 What To Look For

 Water stains inside your home are a sure sign that snow has damaged your roof.
-Also look for damp or cracked plaster.
+Also, look for damp or cracked plaster.
 Now is a good time to check the chimney and the ventilation pipes for any signs of damage or leakage.
 Check the underside of the roof from the attic.

 Setting it Right

-If there is any moss or lichen on the roof, it will have to be removed to allow you for better access.
+If there is any moss or lichen on the roof, it will have to be removed to allow you better access.
 You can either sweep it off or use a chemical to kill it first.

 Precautions